 In order to pursue a busy free-lance career, working for the BBC and abroad, since 1995 he has held the part-time position of Associate Director of Music at Coventry Cathedral where he currently is the regular organist.
 He has been conductor of the cathedral’s choral society, Saint Michael’s Singers, since 1984.
 In this capacity, he has conducted many concerts in Cirencester, notably the annual Messiah which takes place again on 23rd December 2017.

 Paul has worked for BBC television and radio since 1986 as a conductor and arranger.
 He has conducted the BBC’s ‘Big Sing’ at London’s Royal Albert Hall every September since the 40th anniversary programme in 2001.
 Last September, he was honoured during the recording for 30 years work on ‘Songs of Praise’.
 He will again be conducting this year’s ‘Big Sing’, and is currently involved in 3 recording sessions for the series.

 He is a busy arranger and composer, and his music is published in the UK and USA.
 He has received recent commissions for organ and choral music for Oxford University Press.

 Paul is currently Associate Conductor of the Warwickshire Symphony Orchestra and will be conducting a programme of television and film music this coming November in the Spa Centre, Leamington.

 To read more about Paul visit his website paulleddingtonwright.co.uk

-Ahead of our new season we caught up with Musical Director Paul Leddington Wright to ask him about what that the breadth of work that role requires, and what he was particularly looking forward to in the next year.
-Read on to find out what he told us.
+Ahead of our new season we caught up with Musical Director Paul Leddington Wright to ask him a few questions

 What inspired you to make music your career?